Frequently Asked Questions

 Screaming correctly should never hurt, and singing full and loud should never be a strain.
 It’s all about getting control over the right muscles, and moving the resonance of the sound into the right place so that you can sing relaxed and still get a full sound.
 The simple rule of thumb, if it hurts, you’re damaging your vocal cords.

 Yes.
 Grit, fry, and other vocal distortions, are all learnable.
 First, it’s all a matter of getting fry from the “false cords” above the vocal cords.
 Next, you’ll learn to move that sound to the correct part of the soft palate for the sound you want, and then amplify it.
+All safely as you are shaping, not pushing for the sound.

-What do you recommend to stay hydrated while singing?
+How do I stay hydrated while singing?

 - Improve my projection and breathing